 What to Say to Start the Conversation

-We’ve found that the most effective and natural way to bring it up is to talk about your own estate plan:
+We’ve found that the easiest and most effective way to bring up estate planning is to talk about your own plan:

 “I met with an attorney to do my estate plan.
 I feel a lot better knowing everything is the way I’d want it if something happened.
 Have you looked at your plan recently?”